---

 export { handler as POST }

-This creates a shared handler for GET and POST requests.
-The library customizes behavior based on the method and pathname in the request.
+This creates a shared handler for `GET` and `POST` requests.
+The library customizes behavior based on the `method` and `pathname` in the request.

-Libraries can also provide a middleware factory.
+Libraries can also provide a `proxy` factory.

 import { createMiddleware } from 'third-party-library'